NBS logo

 The field of conservation psychology studies people’s attitudes and behaviours toward the natural environment.
 Researchers have found seven ways to motivate greater environmental action.
 Because these draw on general psychological principles, they apply to most people you will encounter.

-You’ll need to apply these general principles to your specific context.
+You’ll need to apply these general seven principles to your specific context as you move toward sustainability.
 Here are some priority strategies for different groups.

 Reframe the company’s general sustainability messages to make them applicable to individual work situations.
 But as you clarify the messages, leave people room to innovate and participate.
 Consider making activities a group effort, to draw on social norms and make a sustainability initiative more fun – Green Teams follow this approach.
 See NBS’s Organizational Culture guide for more ideas.